flajann2/jeweler/README.markdown

 You can customize your gem by updating your `Rakefile`.
 With a newly generated project, it will look something like this:

-    require 'jeweler'
+ Juwelier   require 'juwelier'
-    Jeweler::Tasks.new do |gem|
+    ::Tasks.new do |gem|
       # gem is a Gem::Specification... see http://guides.rubygems.org/specification-reference/ for more options
       gem.name = "whatwhatwhat"
       gem.summary = %Q{TODO: one-line summary of your gem}
       gem.description = %Q{TODO: longer description of your gem}
       gem.email = "josh@technicalpickles.com"
       gem.homepage = "http://github.com/technicalpickles/whatwhatwhat"
-      gem.authors = ["Joshua Nichols"]
+  Juwelier    gem.authors = ["Joshua Nichols"]
     end
-    Jeweler::RubygemsDotOrgTasks.new
+  JuwelierJuwelier  ::RubygemsDotOrgTasks.new

 It's crucial to understand the `gem` object is just a Gem::Specification.
 You can read up about it at [guides.rubygems.org/specification-reference](http://guides.rubygems.org/specification-reference/).
-This is the most basic way of specifying a gem, Jeweler-managed or not.
-Jeweler just exposes this to you, in addition to providing some reasonable defaults, which we'll explore now.
+This is the most basic way of specifying a gem, -managed or not.  just exposes this to you, in addition to providing some reasonable defaults, which we'll explore now.

 ### Project information